Tuesday 3 September 1940

 U-60 (Oblt.z.S.
 Adalbert Schnee), on her 8th patrol, torpedoes and sinks 1401 ton British freighter Ulva northwest of Donegal, Ireland.
 There are three deaths and 17 crew survive.

-Royal Navy submarine HMS Truant stops German wheat freighter Tropic Sea in the Bay of Biscay.
+Royal Navy submarine HMS Truant stops the German wheat freighter Tropic Sea in the Bay of Biscay.
 The crew of the Tropic Sea scuttles the ship.
-The submarine takes the Captain and some others, and a fishing boat and a Short Sunderland flying boat rescue the other crew.
+The submarine takes the Captain and some others aboard as prisoners, and a fishing boat and a Short Sunderland flying boat rescue the other crewmen.
 The Tropic Sea had been captured by the German raider Orion, and among the prisoners on the ship are some crew from the Haxby.